Exit Timeshare Exit Company Scams

 On June 23, 2022, in federal court in Alaska, a new lawsuit was filed against 7 corporations and 8 individuals who possibly operated a timeshare exit scheme. – Treg Taylor – The State Attorney General of Alaska, says the defendants used fraudulent tactics to trick people into paying huge sums to get out of their timeshares.

-9 Alaskan consumers were targeted, reportedly paying over $113,000!
+- 9 Alaskan consumers were targeted, reportedly paying over $113,000!
 If you fall for this scam, you will likely see similar charges against you in the future.

-- The lawsuit alleges that the defendants misrepresented the business’ services by providing false information that was in direct violation of the New Jersey Real Estate Timeshare Act (RETA).
+- The lawsuit alleges that the defendants misrepresented the business’ services by providing false information that directly violated the New Jersey Real Estate Timeshare Act (RETA).

 In conclusion, owners should always contact their timeshare developers first.
 To see if there are any deed-back or buy-back exit options.
 If unsuccessful, our next recommendation is to look into hiring a legitimate timeshare exit company.
 Especially one that offers escrow!
-That way you stay protected from a potential exit scam.
+That way, you stay protected from a potential exit scam.